-COMMERCIAL: Fryer
+COMMERCIAL: Fryer Return to TOC MEASURE DETAILS

 This measure applies to ENERGY STAR or its equivalent electric commercial open-deep fat fryers in retrofit and new construction applications.
 Commercial fryers consist of a reservoir of cooking oil that allows food to be fully submerged without touching the bottom of the vessel.
 Electric fryers use a heating element immersed in the cooking oil.
 High efficiency standard and large vat fryers offer shorter cook times and higher production rates through the use of heat exchanger design.
 Standby losses are reduced in more efficient models through the use of fry pot insulation.